zour0005/mtm6407-Headless-CMS-zour0005/README.md

 ## Deployment

-- The site is deployed to GitHub Pages/Netlify.
+- The site is deployed to GitHub Pages.